BitsForPeople/esp-heatshrink/README.md

 search functions which live in `private/hs_search.hpp`.

 ## Note
-1) The 32-bit modifications require the target architecture to support unaligned 32-bit reads.
+1) The 32-bit modifications require the target architecture to support unaligned 32-bit reads from the memory buffer used by the encoder.
 2) Heatshrink is based on LZSS compression, which means heatshrink alone can only compress repeating sequences of bytes in a data stream.
 This makes it a reasonable choice for compressing text, HTML, or some types of bitmap images but not so much for analog signals,